patrickgrey/patrickgrey/source/_posts/2018/01/testing-with-puppeteer.md

 `npm run copy`copies my non-Hexo projects from the root folder to the deploy folder.

 `firebase deploy -P staging --token $FIREBASE_TOKEN` deploys to my staging server using the staging alias.
-See [here](https://firebase.googleblog.com/2016/07/deploy-to-multiple-environments-with.html) for more details on that.
+See [here "Firebase blog page on deploying to multiple environments."](https://firebase.googleblog.com/2016/07/deploy-to-multiple-environments-with.html) for more details on that.

 The test, `npm run test` runs agains the staging server.
 If all is OK with the test, I switch firebase context to my production server and deploy.